- August 16, 2018

 Innovations in Global Retail Sourcing

 Leading retailers are starting to take action and embrace automation and the digital era.
 The digitization and supply chain management software means that retailers are able to easily collaborate and communicate more effectively internally and externally regarding product, sourcing, production, supplier, factory and quality information.

 - Digital platforms can, streamline the supply chain, and lower costs.

 - Today’s retail sourcing software innovations can shorten production and delivery lead times while increasing production flexibility.

-- Product Lifecycle Management platforms combined with retail sourcing software and supply chain software will give retailers a complete view of the end-to-end product development and critical path management process.
+- PLM Software platforms combined with retail sourcing software and supply chain software will give retailers a complete view of the end-to-end product development and critical path management process.

 - Communication with internal and external partners in real-time results in one version of the truth across the board for all retail teams.